-The Public Library Leadership Fellows program is designed for senior managers with a strong interest in pursuing Chief Executive and senior administrative positions in public libraries.
+The Public Library Leaders program is designed for senior managers with a strong interest in pursuing Chief Executive and senior administrative positions in public libraries.
 Applicants should have the support of their current employer to participate in the program.
 The application submission must include:

 Statement of intent: describe in 500 words or less what you hope to achieve in participating in this program.
 What past experiences have prepared you to be successful in this endeavour and what unique qualities will you bring to the program?